bartcant/FiatRelay/README.md

 ## Payment Return process
 In the diagram below, the scenario describes the situation where a payment was not successful.
 This could be due to missing or incorrect account information.
-In this case the fiat amount is converted back to the original crypto currency.
-This is done at the spot rate, which could lead to an increase of decrease of the original amount.
-This is amount is deposited back to the return address specified in the original transaction
+In this case the fiat amount is converted back to the original crypto currency, using a Crypto-Exchange.
+This is done at the spot rate, which could lead to an increase of decrease of the original crypto amount.
+This amount is deposited back to the return address specified in the original transaction by the Smart Contract.

 Diagram 3